Carlos Beltrán: 1998–99

-Beltrán made his major league debut on September 14, 1998, playing 15 games.
-Unlike many players, he never played in Triple-A. In 14 games of the 1998 baseball year, Beltrán got 16 hits, 5 doubles, 3 triples, and 7 RBIs with a .276 batting average during his time in the majors.
+Beltrán made his major league debut as a September call-up in a 16-6 win over the Oakland Athletics on September 14, 1998, getting a single in his first plate appearance.
+Unlike many players, he never played in Triple-A. In 14 games in 1998, Beltrán got 16 hits, 5 doubles, 3 triples, 7 RBIs and 3 stolen bases with a .276 batting average during his time in the majors.

 By 1999, he won the job as the Royals' starting center fielder and leadoff hitter.
-He displayed significant power by midsummer and was moved to the #3 slot in the batting order.
-Beltrán won the American League Rookie of the Year award, batting .293 with 22 home runs, 108 runs batted in (RBIs) and 27 stolen bases in 156 games played.
+He hit his first home run in the second inning of the season opener on April 10, a 9-4 road win over the Chicago White Sox.
+He displayed significant power by midsummer and was moved to the #3 slot in the batting order after the All-Star break.
+Beltrán won the American League Rookie of the Year award, batting .293 with 22 home runs, 108 RBI and 27 stolen bases in 156 games, and led the league's center fielders with 395 putouts and 16 assists.
 On September 27, 1999, Beltrán made the final out at Tiger Stadium, striking out against relief pitcher Todd Jones as the Detroit Tigers beat the Royals 8–2.

 2000–2003

 Injuries restricted Beltrán to 98 games during the 2000 season and he slumped to .247, losing his center field position to the popular Johnny Damon.
-After Damon was traded to the Oakland Athletics following the season, Beltrán regained his job in 2001 and recaptured his rookie form.
-He batted .306 with 24 home runs and 101 RBIs in that season, followed by lines of .273-29-105 in 2002 and .307-26-100 in 2003.
+After Damon was traded to the Athletics following the season, Beltrán regained his job in 2001 and recaptured his rookie form.
+He batted .306 with 24 home runs and 101 RBIs that season, followed by lines of .273-29-105 in 2002 and .307-26-100 in 2003, and led the league in assists and double plays in 2001 and in assists in 2002.

 2004

-In 2003, Beltrán batted .194 in April.
+In 2003, Beltrán batted only .184 in April.
 His luck changed in 2004, as Beltrán began the year with eight home runs and 19 RBIs and was selected as American League Player of the Month for April.

 In the first 69 games of the 2004 season, Beltrán batted .278 with 15 homers, 51 RBI, and 14 stolen bases.
 Playing for a small market club and represented by agent Scott Boras, Beltrán endured trade rumors through the 2003 and 2004 seasons.
 As the end of his contract neared, the two sides failed to negotiate a long-term deal.
-Following an interleague doubleheader loss to the last-place Montreal Expos, Royals' general manager Allard Baird informed reporters that he was preparing to dismantle the team and rebuild it for the 2005 season.
+Following an interleague doubleheader loss to the last-place Montreal Expos, Royals general manager Allard Baird informed reporters that he was preparing to dismantle the team and rebuild it for the 2005 season.